Skip to main content

 Real-Time Performance Assessment and Feedback for Manual and Robotic Surgery Platforms

 Building competency in performing minimally invasive procedures is a significant effort, as trainees must acquire both procedural knowledge and manual dexterity to perform complicated tasks.
 If done correctly, these procedures can lead to shorter post-operative periods and fewer complications than open surgery.
+This is especially true in the endovascular domain, which require surgeons to navigate flexible guidewires and catheters across blood vessels to perform a variety diagnostic and therapeutic procedures such as heart valve replacements and aneurysm repair.

 Pagination